LuccaMF/LuccaMF/README.md

 # Hello, i'm Lucca. 👋

-- I'm a Developer, searching to learn more, pratice my abilities and ready for new challenges.
+- I'm a Web Developer, searching to learn more, pratice my abilities and ready for new challenges.
 - Completed college System analysis and development.
 <br>